 They began work on Salmon Wars in January 2020 after hearing about the environmental dangers of salmon farming at a public meeting near their home in Nova Scotia."

 For more info about the Salmon Wars book contents visit the book website here.

 Dates and times for all event locations are included below.
 This is a FREE event, ALL WELCOME!
 Please share widely with friends colleagues and all those who love our coast.
 We look forward to seeing you there.

-***** UPDATE: DUE TO STORM FIONA THE LIVERPOOL EVENT WAS CANCELLED FOR SUNDAY, SEPT.
-25TH, AND IS BEING RESCHEDULED FOR OCTOBER.
-STAY TUNED FOR OUR ANNOUNCEMENT OF THE NEW DATE COMING SOON.
-ALL OTHER DETAILS FOR THE EVENT WILL REMAIN THE SAME. *****
+***** UPDATE: DUE TO STORM FIONA THE LIVERPOOL EVENT WAS CANCELLED FOR SEPT.
+25TH, AND HAS BEEN RESCHEDULED FOR SUNDAY, OCTOBER 23rd.
+ALL OTHER DETAILS FOR THE EVENT REMAIN THE SAME. *****

 BOOK SALES at the event provide by Lunenburg Bound.